pereira-a/SKAdmin/README.md

 # SKAdmin
 A FiveM script which implements an admin trainer, with admin options and basic trainer options.
-The menus of this script are made with [warmenu by Warxander](https://github.com/adikanchukov/warmenu)

 ## Installing
 1. Create a new folder in /resources and name it *SkAdmin*.